Who knew bread baking was so easy??

 3.5 cups warm wheat or kolsch beer (110 degrees)

 1.5 TBS each sea salt and active yeast

-In a mixer, add yeast and water, let rest 5 minutes.
+In a mixer, add yeast and beer (it really makes the yeast ZING!), let rest 5 minutes.

 add salt and while mixer is rotating on low, incorporate flour until the mix is wet.
 It will be STICKY!!!
 At this point you could add seasonings such as chopped herbs or just leave it.